GoogleCloudPlatform/DataflowTemplates/v2/spanner-common/terraform/samples/mysql-vpc-spanner/README.md

 ### How to connect to the instance?

-We use OsLogin method to ssh into GCE VM.
+OsLogin is the preferred method to ssh into GCE VM.
 OSLogin is already configred on these instances.
 So you only need to add public key and able to ssh.